 6. Beware of Home Renovations

 Many home renovations can increase the value of your home.
-Upgrades can also add to the cost of what it would take to restore your home should it become the victim of a peril such as a fire.
+Upgrades can also add to the cost of restoring your home should it become the victim of a peril such as a fire.
 These reasons are why it’s important to notify your home insurance provider of renovations that your home undertakes so that your policy can be adjusted and your home stays protected.

 Mind the Gaps With TGS Insurance

 Knowing about the gaps you may face is the first step in taking the necessary actions to protect yourself and your home.
-There are a lot of perils our homes contend with and having the right coverages in place can help them be prepared for more of what may otherwise cause costly damage.
+Our homes contend with many perils, and having the right coverages in place can help them be prepared for more of what may otherwise cause costly damage.
 TGS Insurance understands the various gaps homeowners may face in their coverage and can provide ways to help you avoid them.

-We deliver customizable home insurance coverage built to fill the needs you have without breaking the bank.
-By comparing your coverage needs among our bank of 35+ top-rated insurance providers, we can find the best coverage options for you all while saving you money each year.
+We deliver customizable home insurance coverage built to fill your needs without breaking the bank.
+By comparing your needs among our bank of 35+ top-rated insurance providers, we can find the best coverage options for you.
 Our average client saves $870 a year on their homeowners insurance coverage and may save even more when bundling auto, motorcycle, or umbrella policies together with their home insurance coverage.
 Contact us and see how much you’ll save while protecting your home today!